2023 Clinic Fair

 The Innovation for Justice (i4J) program exposes students to the justice gap, engages students in thinking critically about the power of technology and innovation to close that gap, and empowers students to be disruptive problem-solvers in the changing world of legal services.

-Innovation for Justice materials
+Innovation for Justice website

 International Human Rights Advocacy Workshop